Mist-AA/ML-Workflow-for-Scones-Unlimited/README.md

 ## Conclusion
 This project successfully implements an end-to-end ML workflow, utilizing technologies such as Amazon SageMaker, AWS Step Functions, Lambda functions, and S3 for efficient image classification, deployment, and monitoring for Scones Unlimited.

+### Source
+This was the final project of the Machine Learning Fundamentals Nanodegree on Udacity as part of the advanced phase of the AWS AI & ML scholarship program in 2023.